EcoCentre Building Redevelopment - FAQs

-City of Port Phillip, in conjunction with the Victorian Government, is upgrading the EcoCentre building so it is more functional and sustainable.
+City of Port Phillip, in conjunction with the Victorian Government, is redeveloping the EcoCentre building so it is more functional and sustainable.
 During the works, the EcoCentre will relocate to the Cora Graves Community Centre adjacent to the gardens.
-Construction timeline: April 2022 to mid-2023
+Construction timeline: April 2023 to Mid 2024.

 Since 1999, the Port Phillip EcoCentre has delivered education, programs and services to more than 19,000 participants annually.
 The popularity of the EcoCentre over this time has seen it outgrow its current building which is no longer fit for purpose.
 A new building will increase the EcoCentre’s ability to deliver sustainability programs, meet compliance requirements, and provide a leading example of environmentally sustainable design.
 It offers a larger space for the community to book, and includes Australia’s first Citizen Science Lab.